Liverpool, Man City, Chelsea & Man Utd hit as eight Brazilian players barred from playing in Premier League

 FIFA, Goal can confirm, has informed clubs that the controversial 'five-day rule' will be imposed by the Brazilian FA, who are angry that players were withdrawn from the latest round of World Cup qualifiers.

-That would, in theory, prevent eight players from five clubs from featuring in this round of domestic fixtures, although it has emerged that Everton forward Richarlison will be allowed to play this weekend, due to the Toffees' strong relationship with the Brazilian federation.
+That would prevent eight players from five clubs from featuring in this round of domestic fixtures, although it has emerged that Everton forward Richarlison will be allowed to play this weekend, due to the Toffees' strong relationship with the Brazilian federation.
+Richarlison was allowed to play for Brazil in the Olympic Games in Beijing earlier this summer.

 Editors' Picks